-Expression-oriented matching is also provided, which allows matching to proceed with respect to the parse tree of an expression.
-In top-down matching, a pre-order traversal of the tree is performed where matching is attempted at each visited node.
-If the textual representation of the expression denoted by the node matches the pattern, traversal stops and returns the match result.
+result.
 Otherwise, matching is attempted on each subexpression in left-to-right order.
 Currently, the most common syntactic features of PVS expressions are accommodated, e.g., infix and prefix function applications, but not all language features are included.
 If a pattern does not match as expected, it might be due to this incompleteness in the current implementation.
-We will extend the matching later to incorporate other elements of the PVS grammar.
+See the syntax matching features in Section 7 for a more capable way to match elements of the PVS grammar.